sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 Spark SQL also supports reading and writing data stored in [Apache Hive](http://hive.apache.org/).
 However, since Hive has a large number of dependencies, it is not included in the default Spark assembly.
 Hive support is enabled by adding the `-Phive` and `-Phive-thriftserver` flags to Spark's build.
-This command builds a new assembly jar that includes Hive.
-Note that this Hive assembly jar must also be present on all of the worker nodes, as they will need access to the Hive serialization and deserialization libraries (SerDes) in order to access data stored in Hive.
+This command builds a new assembly directory that includes Hive.
+Note that this Hive assembly directory must also be present on all of the worker nodes, as they will need access to the Hive serialization and deserialization libraries (SerDes) in order to access data stored in Hive.
 <!-- /en --><!-- ja -->
 Spark SQL は [Apache Hive](http://hive.apache.org/) に保存されたデータの 読み書きもサポートしています。